apache/flink/docs/dev/connectors/kafka.md

         <td>FlinkKafkaConsumer<br>
         FlinkKafkaProducer</td>
         <td>>= 1.0.0</td>
         <td>This Kafka connector attempts to track the latest version of the Kafka client.
 The version of the client it uses may change between Flink releases.
-Modern Kafka clients are backwards compatible with broker versions 0.10.0 or later.</td>
+Modern Kafka clients are backwards compatible with broker versions 0.10.0 or later.
+However for Kafka 0.11.x and 0.10.x versions, we recommend using dedicated flink-connector-kafka-0.11 and link-connector-kafka-0.10 respectively.</td>
         </tr>
   </tbody>
 </table>